v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 In the case of a transient failure, the Scheduler service should simply retry the operation.
 If the operation still fails after a certain number of attempts, it's considered a non-transient failure.

 When a non-transient failure occurs, the entire business transaction must be marked as a failure.
 It may be necessary to undo other steps in the same transaction that already succeeded.
+(See Compensating Transactions, below.)

 If the Scheduler service itself crashes, Kubernetes will bring up a new instance.
 However, any transactions that were already in progress must be resumed.